MicrosoftLearning/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 1. Select the **Query results ordered by _ts** checkbox.

     > &#128221; This checkbox lets Azure Cognitive Search know that the query sorts results by the **_ts** field.
 This type of sorting enables incremental progress tracking.
-If the indexer fails, it can pick right back up form the same **_ts** value since the results are ordered by the timestamp.
+If the indexer fails, it can pick right back up from the same **_ts** value since the results are ordered by the timestamp.

 1. Select **Next: Add cognitive skills**.